Donald Trump Defends Response To John McCain’s Death

 John Sidney McCain III, a noteworthy military officer and American politician, lost his battle to a rare type of brain cancer on August 25 – just days before his 82nd birthday.
 While most of the United States has been mourning and grieving the loss of McCain, POTUS Donald Trump has received heavy criticism for his response to the senator’s death.

 As Bloomberg reminds us, Trump ordered the White House staff to raise the American flag back to full staff just a day after John passed away.
-Not only did this order anger a large portion of a Americans, it inspired one of the largest veteran groups in the United States to send Trump a letter and request the flag to remain at half staff until after John’s burial.
+Not only did this order anger a large portion of Americans, it inspired one of the largest veteran groups in the United States to send Trump a letter and request the flag to remain at half-staff until after John’s burial.
 This is an honor that has been given in the past to other great senators who died while serving in office.

 During an interview with Bloomberg News at the Oval office, Trump was asked whether he thought he missed out on a prime opportunity to unite the U.S. with his response to McCain’s death.
 Did he make a mistake?